And that was just house owner’s mother. Damn, my heart...

 We ate, slept a little and went out sightseeing.
 After an hour we ended up in a forest.

 “Mr. Lee said it’s the best place to play,” Inseong explained, seeing ours faces.
 “It’s nice here, isn’t it?”

-“Not really,” I said in the same time with Youjin and Seungjun, while Heejun shrieked: “Yeah!”
+“Not really,” I said at the same time with Youjin and Seungjun, while Heejun shrieked: “Yeah!”

 “Then, let’s play something.
-What’re you thinking about... chicken fight?”
+What do you think about... chicken fight?”

 “We did that yesterday.”